Social Security fumbles duty to help widows maximize benefits

 Big dollars can be at stake here.

 I asked Social Security Solutions, which advises individuals and financial planners on how to optimize benefits, to run a couple of scenarios illustrating how much money might be left on the table.
-(In both cases, no cost-of-living adjustments have been applied - they illustrate “today’s dollars” scenarios)
+(In both cases, no cost-of-living adjustments have been applied - they illustrate“today’s dollars” scenarios)

 In the first example, Barbara is a 60-year-old widow with a $1,600 PIA.
 Her husband Ron passed away at 63 before claiming his benefits; his PIA is $2,000.
 She can claim her own reduced retirement benefit of about $1,200 at 62 and switch to the widow’s benefit of $2,000 at her full retirement age for widows.